vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

     -> inet:whois:regmail:email :fqdn -> inet:fqdn

-* Pivot from a set of email addresses to the set of whois records associated with those email addresses.
+* Pivot from a set of email addresses in the working set to the set of whois records associated with those email addresses.
   ::
     pivot(inet:email,inet:whois:contatct:email)
       pivot(inet:whois:contact:rec,inet:whois:rec)